PokeMiners/pogo_assets/README.md

 ### Candy Color Data

-The json structure that the game uses to generate the in game candy colors.
+The JSON structure that the game uses to generate the in-game candy colors.

 ## Disclaimer

 This repo is for educational use only.
-All content found within this repo is the property of The Pokemon Company and Niantic.
-PokeMiners did not create or modify any images or sounds found within this repo and all copyright belongs to the respective companies.
+All content within this repo is the property of The Pokemon Company and Niantic.
+PokeMiners did not create or modify any images or sounds found within this repo, and all copyright belongs to the respective companies.
 Please respect the original source material.